 For example, if you were a franchisor who wanted to attend a franchise expo in hopes of making some connections and learning the latest industry trends, this would likely be considered an ordinary and necessary expense.
 It probably would not be an ordinary and necessary expense to rent a Porsche to get around while you’re at the expo.
+It’s a good idea to outline the travel expenses you can deduct in a business travel expense policy.

 - Uber/Lyft drivers